 Involvement in an automobile accident can be a very traumatic and confusing experience.
 While obtaining immediate medical attention for injuries is the primary concern, it is also important to collect as much information as possible at the accident site.
 The following checklist provides an outline of the most important information that needs to be gathered after an accident in order to protect your legal rights.
-For help, contact the automobile accident attorney at the Law Offices of Freeman & Freeman.
-Our experienced personal injury attorneys can answer an questions and help you recover compensation for your injuries.
+For help, contact the automobile accident attorney at Freeman & Freeman, LLP.
+Our experienced personal injury attorneys can answer questions and help you recover compensation for your injuries.

 - Seek immediate medical attention.
 Do not hesitate to call 911 for medical help if anyone is injured.
 It is best not to try and move an injured person unless absolutely necessary.
 Explain the situation to the 911 operator and give the exact location of the accident.
 Be sure to mention whether an ambulance is needed.
 Remain on the phone until the operator tells you it is okay to hang up.

 - Safely get out of the way of traffic.
 If your automobile is inoperable, turn on warning lights or open you hood.

 - Call the police.
 If the automobile accident involves damage, injury, or death, the police should be called immediately.

 - Obtain police officer information.
 Write down the name, badge number, and city of the officer’s jurisdiction.

 - Obtain driver information.
 Once the injured have been helped, gather information about the other vehicles and drivers involved.
 Be sure to get license plate numbers, names, addresses, phone numbers and insurance information.
 Include a description of the other vehicles involved.

 - Obtain witness information.
 Write down the names, addresses and phone numbers of all witnesses to the accident.
 Be sure to ask any bystanders if they would be willing to give you their information in case you need them to verify the events that took place.